-The Center for Peace through Culture is a unique organization with new concepts on how to achieve peace.
+The Center for Peace through Culture is a unique organization with new concepts about how to achieve peace.

 There are organizations that look at peace in terms of ending conflict and working on how that can happen.
 CPC approaches peace more psychologically.
 We understand that the peace process begins with the individual.

-If a person has achieved peace within then that person will in his or her behavior make others want to have that same quality, so the process begins with the individual, then expands on to settle any disputes in a community in order to achieve a peaceful environment.
-A community that has achieved cooperation within the community is also an example on how this can be achieved elsewhere.
-This concept extends beyond the community and broadens itself by conveying the means to finding peace to others.
+If a person has achieved peace within then that person will in his or her behavior inspire peace in others, so the process begins with the individual, then expands to settle any disputes in a community in order to achieve a peaceful environment.
+A community that has achieved cooperation within is then an example on how peace can be achieved elsewhere.

 We also work with the concept of bringing all cultures to a place of cooperation and understanding of the differences that have in the past separated them, honoring those differences and deepening the understanding of how all human beings have the same needs and values.